 - My numb/happy place is watching the Real Housewives of ANYTHING.

 - Entrepreneurial endeavours have always driven me.
 In college, I designed bike chain jewellery...I know the 90s called... but it was great.
 I sold to over 20 stores nationwide and won The Australia Self Made Girl competition, an enterprise that supported female-run startups (long before the word startup was invented!).
 Being the founder of Bridechilla, a movement that helps people is so satisfying.
 I am excited to continue the journey, develop more helpful books, podcasts, and projects to keep the Chilla vibes going, long after your wedding!

 So you like talking about weddings... are you a wedding planner?

 Although I have a deep respect for our wedding planning friends, I am but a mortal woman, comedian and TV presenter who discovered rather quickly after getting engaged that many aspects of the wedding planning world (like Westworld but less fun) is bullshit, so in 2014 I started a podcast to help couples plan their wedding day without losing their marbles.
 The original show was called ‘The Save the Date Wedding Podcast' but two hundred episodes in, I changed the name to Bridechilla, a much better fit for what I do.

 In 2018 I launched two wedding planning guides, The Bridechilla Survival Guide and Bridechilla Field Guide.
 Most wedding planning guides on the market assume two things: that the bride wants to follow tradition and that they are marrying a man.
 After a conversation in the Bridechilla Community, I was encouraged to fill this gap in the market.
 Capturing the ethos of the podcast, The Guides are bullshit-free, useful and fun.
-I am excited to expand the Bridechilla reading list with The Maidchilla Manual!
+I was excited to expand the Bridechilla reading list with The Maidchilla Manual, our Bridesmaid Guide.

 Why a wedding planning podcast?